aalborg-supercomputer-klubben/hyperwall/README.md

 # asck hyperwall
 hyperwall project for asck

-setup consists of a rtsp server, a server sending video and a receiver (e.g. vlc)
+setup consists of a rtsp server, a server sending video and a receiver (e.g. vlc or ffplay)
 ## setup
 * run Docker image of rtsp server: